wiwa/bloop/docusaurus/docs/sbt.md

 1. `bloop compile --help`: shows the help section for compile.
 1. `bloop compile foo-test`: compiles foo's `src/main` and `src/test`.
 1. `bloop test foo-test -w`: runs foo tests repeatedly with file watching enabled.

+After verifying the export, you can continue using Bloop's command-line application or any build client integrating with Bloop, such as [Metals](https://scalameta.org/metals/).

 ## Advanced Configuration